barbatus/typescript/README.md

 which supports typings separation for the client and server code (but only for packages from the own repo).

-> Please note that any change to global typings will cause diagnostics re-evaluation of the whole project,
+> Please note that any change to global typings will cause diagnostics re-evaluation (though it's less heavy than re-compilation) of the whole project,
 > including the case when types references (see above) added or removed from ts-files.

 If you change some custom declaration file often, it makes sence to reference it locally in ts-files where used